flyteorg/flyteidl/README.md

     make generate
 ```

-4. To add new dependencies for documentation generation, modify ``doc_requirements.in`` and then
+4. To add new dependencies for documentation generation, modify ``doc-requirements.in`` and then

 ```bash
    make doc-requirements.txt